 Consider your commute.
 Can you alter your commute to minimise your time on public transport?
 Many of us are feeling anxious about returning to public transport - a busy, closed place.
 If you are able to walk or cycle to your workplace this may be a better alternative.
 If you must use public transport, try altering your route to minimise the number of changes you need to make, also consider getting on or off a stop or a few early to lessen your time on the service.
 It may be useful to see if you can change your work pattern to avoid rush hour.

 Take hygiene measures.
 Ensure you keep up good levels of personal hygiene, especially after having been on public transport or before interacting with customers.
 Regularly wash your hands for at least 20 seconds with warm water and make sure your hands are properly dry afterwards.
 You should always carry some antibacterial gel for when you cannot get to a sink.
 Keep a packet of antibacterial wipes so that you can regularly wipe down your work area.
+Make sure you have a face covering (and a spare), if you have a reusable facemask make sure it's clean and dry before using it.
+Disposable face coverings should be regularly replaced, especially if they get damp.
 Keeping up these kind of measures is one of the most effective things you can do to keep yourself and others safe.

 Learn some calming techniques.
 Unfortunately, it is very likely many of us will undergo periods of anxiety once we return to work.
 You may feel overwhelmed, tired or even a little frightened as we re-adjust to life after lockdown.
 An excellent calming technique that you can do anywhere is simply to breathe.
 A simple breathing method to use when you are feeling overwhelmed is box breathing.
 Make sure you are sitting comfortably and upright.
 Breathe in for 4 seconds, hold for 4 seconds, exhale for 4 seconds, and hold for 4 seconds.
 Repeat this until you feel calmed.
 Visit Hospitality Action’s online wellbeing platform, Well-Online, for more resources on relaxation techniques.